Case report: hepatic steatosis (fatty liver) in a rabbit

 Treatment

-Measures must be taken without delay to reverse the liver damage and to eliminate the excess of fat in that organ.
-The treatment of fatty liver disease is slow and long.
-It aims at reversing the fat metabolism in the liver and duration depends on the extent of fat accumulation (in rats fed a diet high in carbohydrates, it has been shown that they developed a fatty liver in proportion of the amount of sugar fed.
-This can, furthermore, be accompanied by insulin resistance.).
+It is imperative to implement immediate measures to rectify the liver damage and eliminate the excess fat in that organ.
+The treatment of fatty liver disease is a prolonged process.
+The objective is to reverse hepatic fat metabolism.
+The duration depends on the extent of fat accumulation.
+In rats fed a diet high in carbohydrates, it has been demonstrated that they developed fatty livers in proportion to the amount of sugar fed.
+This can also be accompanied by insulin resistance.

-Obese rabbits must lose weight.
-This process is gradual process – a 5 to 10% loss of initial body weight over the next 6 months.
+It is imperative that obese rabbits lose weight.
+This process is gradual.
+It involves a 5 to 10% loss of initial body weight over the next six months.

-The administration of milk thistle (Sylibum marianum) extracts may help in the healing and recovery of the liver cells.
+The administration of milk thistle (Sylibum marianum) extracts has been shown to promote the healing and recovery of liver cells.

-Without correction of the diet, the liver tissue will be progressively replaced by scar tissue, which prevent the normal circulation of blood within this organ.
-Fibrosis and regenerative nodules (lumps that occur as a result of a process in which damaged tissue is regenerated) will develop and replace the healthy liver tissue, leading to loss of liver function (cirrhosis) and liver failure complications.
+If the diet is not corrected, the liver tissue will be progressively replaced by scar tissue.
+This will prevent the normal circulation of blood within the organ.
+Fibrosis and regenerative nodules (lumps) are the result of a process in which damaged tissue is regenerated.
+These nodules will develop and replace the healthy liver tissue, leading to loss of liver function (cirrhosis) and liver failure.

 e-mail: info@medirabbit.com